Painful Truth

 "What she thinks.
 What anyone thinks."
 Another step.
 "Because you’re right, things have changed between us."

-"Anna—" He retreats a bit, and hits the desk behind him.
+"Anna—" He retreats a bit.

-"Tell me to step away," I whisper.
+"Tell me to step away," I whispered.

 "Tell me this is wrong," I say, close enough to feel the heat off his skin.